 Meanwhile, other companies might try to determine a caller’s intent using an IVR menu.

-Whichever method you prefer, this initial segmentation essential.
-Every bit of context a caller can volunteer gives you a better chance at assigning an agent equipped to provide relevant answers.
+Whichever method you prefer, this initial segmentation is essential.
+Every bit of context gives you a better chance at assigning an agent equipped to provide relevant answers.

-This simple act of routing customers to agents with the right skills in the right departments immediately improves first call resolution rates by reducing unnecessary call transfers.
-But to drive further progress, you also need to surround agents with the right resources once they accept the call.
+This simple act of routing customers to agents with the right skills in the right departments immediately improves first-call resolution rates by reducing unnecessary call transfers.
+But to drive further progress, you also need to give agents the right resources.